Sind Club: History

-The first Pakistani members joined the club in 1952.
-These included Syed Wajid Ali, Colonel Iskander Mirza and Cowasjee Rustom Fakirjee.
-It took almost two decades before a Pakistani, Masud Karim, became president of the club in 1965.
-Since then, however, many of Pakistan's social élite have become members.
+Until 1950, when the Prime Minister of Pakistan lived across the road, the club continued to be used predominantly by Europeans.
+The first Pakistani members joined the Sind Club in 1952.
+They included Syed Wajid Ali, Colonel Iskander Mirza, and Cowasjee Rustom Fakirjee.
+In 1965, Masud Karim became the first Pakistani president of the club.
+Since then, membership has included members of Pakistan's social elite.